 MacArthur’s Park is melting in the dark

-A surreal image that symbolizes something once beautiful now falling apart.
+This is a surreal image that symbolizes something once beautiful that has fallen apart.

-MacArthur Park was a real place tied to Webb’s memories, but in the song, it also becomes a metaphor for loss.
+MacArthur Park in Los Angeles was a real place tied to Webb’s memories with his ex, but in the song, it’s also a metaphor for loss.

 Someone left the cake out in the rain